brendan0powers/bakelite/README.md

 ## How Does it Work?
 ![Overview](docs/img/overview.svg)
 You start by creating a protocol definition file that describes the messages and fields you'd like to send.
-It also includes information about the protocol itself, like what kind of framing to use, and the maximum message length.
+It also includes information about the protocol itself, like what kind of framing to use and the maximum message length.

 Here's an example:
 ```proto